HewlettPackard/Aruba-FlaskwithNetworking/README.md

 Run the ./install.sh script

-If you are already running version 1.2, you can upgrade the app:
+If you are already running version 1.2 or 1.3, you can upgrade the app:

 chmod 777 ./upgrade.ch

 Run the ./upgrade.sh script